scummvm/scummvm/doc/docportal/other_platforms/ios.rst

 ^^^^^^^^^^^^^^^^^^^^
 If no external keyboard is connected, the pinch gesture shows and hides the onscreen keyboard.
 When an external keyboard is connected, the pinch gesture enables/disables inputs from the external keyboard.

+Game controllers
+^^^^^^^^^^^^^^^^^^^^
+If running iOS 14 and later there is support for connected mouses and gamepad controllers using the Apple Game Controller framework.
+Only "Extended Gamepad Controllers" are supported at the moment.
+For more information visit https://developer.apple.com/documentation/gamecontroller/gcextendedgamepad

 Paths
 =======